- Leads to qualification: Master of Music in Composition.

 - ability to contribute to the development and innovation of expressions and practices within the music field

 - independence and autonomy when meeting demanding artistic challenges, as well as by initiating, implementing and directing a variety of projects

 - ability to analyse and critically assess material from artistic development activity and research and to use this in their own work

 - ability to articulate and discuss issues of their discipline in a critical, reflective, and purposeful manner, both within the music community and in the public sphere

 - understanding and skills for a critical assessment of ethical norms and issues within music research and professions

 The programme is organised as a seminar-based full-time study.
 Course work consists of teacher-led classroom instruction, academic supervision and independent study in connection with this instruction.

 As a general rule, class attendance at the Academy is not compulsory.
 However, there are certain courses in which attendance is required.
 The individual course descriptions specify whether class attendance is compulsory.

-Read regulations on absences and leaves of absence (in Norwegian).
+- Read regulations on absences and leaves of absence (student.nmh.no).

 Study credits (ECTS equivalent) are used as the unit of measure to express the scope of the courses in the study programme.
-The complete master degree programme is 120 credits.
+The complete Master's degree programme is 120 credits.
 One year of full-time study is equal to 60 credits.
-One credit corresponds to 27-30 hours of work including classroom instruction and independent work.
+One credit corresponds to 27–30 hours of work, including classroom instruction and independent work.